shankarchawla1776/Rustplete/README.md

 # rusty-notes

-A basic project to function as a notetaking app for your terminal.
+A project to function as a notetaking app for your terminal using rustyline and chrono.

 ### Usage